Table of Contents

 Acute lymphocytic leukemia (ALL)

-Acute lymphocytic leukemia is the most common type of leukemia in children (about 80%).
+Acute lymphocytic leukemia is the most common type of leukemia in children, with a peak incidence at 2–5 years of age (about 80%).
+Another peak occurs in the elderly.
 The cause is usually unclear, but additional genetic syndromes such as trisomy 21 and chemical environmental toxins increase the risk.
-ALL is distinguished by the fact that there are many different subtypes, which is why diagnostic immunophenotyping is necessary.
-This is a measurement of the surface markers of the leukocytes.
-The therapy, but also the survival depends on this subtype.
-Children have a higher survival probability than adults.

 The symptoms are secondary to the typical changes that occur in the displacement of the other, “healthy” blood series in the bone marrow.
 These are frequent infections due to granulocytopenia, weakness and performance decline due to anemia and mucosal bleeding caused by thrombocytopenia.
 Especially in children, the leukemia cells can also infiltrate the skin and central nervous system, leading to brain nerve paresis and headache (so-called Meningeosis leucaemica).